bayertom/simplifyContourLinesAXS/README.md

 For GIS users, the folder /data/shp contains the ArcMap project

-     contour_lines.mxd
+     contour_lines.mxd,

-The source contour lines, both vertical buffers and simplified results are bundled.
-The analyzed area was chosen so that to show some problematic situations, which may occur as a result of direct application of the axial spline without preprocessing the original oscillating contour lines.
+the source contour lines, both vertical buffers, and results after the partial displacement application, are bundled.
+The analyzed area was chosen so that to show some problematic situations, which may occur as a result of the direct application of the axial spline (without preprocessing the original oscillating contour lines).

 ![Results](./data/results2.jpg)